wombleton/gitlaw-nz/acts/E/Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012.md

     *   (b) it is more appropriate for the adverse effects of the activity to be considered in relation to an application for a marine consent.

+#### Regulation of discharges and dumping

+*   Heading: inserted, on 28 February 2014, by [section 15][311] of the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Amendment Act 2013 (2013 No 85).

+##### 29A Regulations for discharges and dumping

+*   (1) This section applies to the exclusive economic zone, continental shelf, and the waters above the continental shelf beyond the outer limits of the exclusive economic zone.

+    (2) The Governor-General may, by Order in Council made on the recommendation of the Minister, make regulations that---

+    *   (a) prescribe requirements, methods, or technical standards for the discharge of harmful substances, the dumping of waste or other matter, and the effects of the discharge or dumping:

+    *   (b) in relation to a harmful substance,---

+        *   (i) prohibit its discharge; or

+        *   (ii) allow the discharge without a marine consent or describe the discharge as permitted; or

+        *   (iii) allow the discharge with a marine consent or describe the discharge as discretionary:

+    *   (c) in relation to the dumping of specified waste or other matter (other than emergency dumping),---

+        *   (i) prohibit the dumping; or

+        *   (ii) allow the dumping with a marine consent or describe the dumping as discretionary.

+    (3) However, the Minister must not recommend the making of regulations unless he or she is satisfied that the requirements of [sections 32][54] and 34A have been met.

+    (4) The regulations may---

+    *   ###### Harmful substances

+    *   (a) prescribe a substance to be a harmful substance:

+    *   (b) in relation to an offshore installation, regulate---

+        *   (i) the removal or retention on board of a harmful substance:

+        *   (ii) the stowage, packaging, containment, marking, labelling, documentation, and notification of a harmful substance carried in packaged form:

+        *   (iii) plans for emergencies involving a harmful substance:

+    *   (c) prescribe requirements and procedures for the discharge of water produced from geologic formations by a mining activity:

+    *   ###### Waste and other matter

+    *   (d) prescribe waste or other matter to be toxic or hazardous waste:

+    *   (e) specify the matters an applicant for a marine dumping consent must include in the impact assessment for the activity, in addition to the matters required by [section 39][64]:

+    *   (f) specify sites at which burial at sea may be approved:

+    *   (g) specify criteria to be considered in deciding an application for a marine dumping consent or an application to change or cancel a condition of a marine dumping consent.

+    (5) Regulations may apply to different classes of persons, ships involved in mining activities, offshore installations, or submarine pipelines.

+    (6) Despite subsection (2)(b)(ii), the regulations must not provide for the discharge of a harmful substance to be a permitted activity if, in the Minister's opinion,---

+    *   (a) the activity has or is likely to have adverse effects on the environment or an existing interest that are significant in the circumstances; and

+    *   (b) it is more appropriate for the adverse effects of the activity to be considered in relation to an application for a marine consent.

+    (7) [Section 27(2)][41] applies to regulations made under subsection (2)(a).

+    (8) [Section 29(2) and (3)][43] applies to the regulations made under this section.

+    Section 29A: inserted, on 28 February 2014, by [section 15][311] of the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Amendment Act 2013 (2013 No 85).

+##### 29B Regulations for emergency dumping

+*   (1) This section applies to the exclusive economic zone, continental shelf, and the waters above the continental shelf beyond the outer limits of the exclusive economic zone.

+    (2) The Governor-General may, by Order in Council made on the recommendation of the Minister, make regulations that prescribe requirements, methods, or technical standards for emergency dumping of waste or other matter.

+    Section 29B: inserted, on 28 February 2014, by [section 15][311] of the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Amendment Act 2013 (2013 No 85).

+##### 29C Regulations implementing international obligations

+*   (1) Regulations may be made under [section 29A][45] to---

+    *   (a) implement New Zealand's international obligations relating to the exclusive economic zone, continental shelf, or the sea above the continental shelf beyond the outer limits of the exclusive economic zone:

+    *   (b) enable New Zealand to become a party to an international convention, protocol, or agreement relating to the protection of the marine environment:

+    *   (c) implement international practices and standards relating to the protection of the marine environment recommended by the International Maritime Organization.

+    (2) This section does not limit [section 29A][45].

+    Section 29C: inserted, on 28 February 2014, by [section 15][311] of the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Amendment Act 2013 (2013 No 85).

+#### Non-notified activities

+*   Heading: inserted, on 28 February 2014, by [section 15][311] of the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Amendment Act 2013 (2013 No 85).

+##### 29D Non-notified activities

+*   (1) Regulations may describe any discretionary activity as non-notified or provide that an application for a marine consent for an activity is not to be publicly notified.

+    (2) Regulations must only provide that a discretionary activity is to be non-notified if, in the Minister's opinion,---

+    *   (a) the activity has a low probability of significant adverse effects on the environment or existing interests; and

+    *   (b) the activity is---

+        *   (i) routine or exploratory in nature; or

+        *   (ii) an activity of brief duration; or

+        *   (iii) a dumping activity.

+    Section 29D: inserted, on 28 February 2014, by [section 15][311] of the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Amendment Act 2013 (2013 No 85).

 #### Regulations generally